Baker’s Cysts

 Description:

-Baker's cyst, also known as a popliteal cyst, is a fluid-filled sac that forms in the back of the knee.
-It typically develops as a result of underlying knee joint conditions, and while it's usually harmless, it can cause discomfort and limit knee mobility.
-Understanding the anatomy and underlying causes of Baker's cyst is crucial for recognizing and managing this condition.
+A Baker's cyst, also known as a popliteal cyst, is a fluid-filled sac that forms in the back of the knee.
+It typically develops as a result of an underlying knee joint condition such as arthritis, meniscal tears, or inflammation, leading to excess synovial fluid accumulating in the popliteal bursa.
+While a Baker’s cyst itself is not typically dangerous, it can cause discomfort, stiffness, pain (especially when extending or flexing the knee) and limit knee mobility.
+The cyst may rupture, leading to pain and swelling in the lower leg.
+Understanding the anatomy and underlying causes of a Baker's cyst is crucial for recognizing and managing this condition.

 A Baker's cyst forms in the popliteal fossa, a small, naturally occurring space located behind the knee joint.
 This cyst is typically filled with synovial fluid, a lubricating substance found in the knee joint.